They say, “Go big or go home.” But sometimes that’s not the best strategy, especially if you’re just dipping your toes in the entrepreneurial waters.

 Don’t feel boxed in by the concept of outlining.
-Just think of it as planning — getting your ideas from your head into a more physical form.
+Just think of it as planning and getting your ideas on paper (or in an iPhone note).

 After you’ve brainstormed ideas, start putting those ideas into a logical order.
 What steps should your customers take in the mini course to solve their problems or achieve their goals?

 It’s finally time to create your mini course.
-You already know what content you’re going to deliver — you just need to put it together in an attractive, easy-to-use package.
+You already know what content you’re going to deliver.
+Now you just need to put it together in an attractive, easy-to-use package.

 However you choose to deliver information, make sure that’s unique, actionable, focused, and reliable.
 Don’t deliver fluff.
 You want to wow your audience from the moment they open your course and begin the work.

 Delivering value isn’t as difficult as it sounds.
 Remember, you’re the expert on the topic of your mini course.
 With each sentence you write or speak, ask yourself if it’s common knowledge or a truly unique take on your topic of choice.

 Additionally, you don’t want to deliver information in a dry, flat tone.
 Put your personality to work.
 You want customers to relate not only to the information you impart, but also to you and your brand.

 With Kajabi, building a mini course is super simple.
 With pre-built blueprints at your disposal, you can have a mini course up and running in just a day’s time.